 Neurological examination revealed that cranial nerves were intact with no cerebellar or sensory or motor signs.
 Fundus examination was normal.
 The laboratory parameters were within normal limits except for increased calcium level of 11 mg/dL.
 Her serum angiotensin-converting enzyme level was 90 mcg/L (normal range, 8 to 52 mcg/L).

-A chest radiograph revealed bilateral hilar lymphadenopathy (B).
-An MRI scan of the brain showed punctate lesions in both the hemispheres (C).
+A chest radiograph revealed bilateral hilar lymphadenopathy (Figure B).
+An MRI scan of the brain showed punctate lesions in both the hemispheres (Figure C).

 This patient exhibited the extrapulmonary manifestations of sarcoidosis.
 Hypercalcemia occurs in about 10% of cases of sarcoidosis, and hypercalciuria is three times more common.
 Calcium abnormalities may precede, follow, or occur at any time during the course of sarcoidosis.
 The primary defect involves excessive 1-alpha hydroxylation of 25-hydroxyvitamin D to 1,25-dihydroxyvitamin D by the granulomatous tissue.
 This may lead to increased gut absorption of calcium, hypercalciuria, and hypercalcemia.
 Corticosteroids, chloroquine, and hydroxychloroquine subdue 1,25 (OH)-D3 production and correct hypercalcemia and hypercalciuria.